 - Maintain a healthy weight.
 An excess amount of body fat can damage your liver.
 Talk to your doctor about a weight-loss plan if you are obese or overweight.

 - Reduce your risk of hepatitis.
 Sharing needles and having unprotected sex can increase your risk of hepatitis B and C. Ask your doctor about hepatitis vaccinations.

 If you're concerned about your risk of liver cirrhosis, talk to your doctor about ways you can reduce your risk.

 - Biopsy.
-A tissue sample (biopsy) is not necessarily needed to diagnose cirrhosis.
+A tissue sample (biopsy) is not necessarily needed for diagnosis.
 However, your doctor may use it to identify the severity, extent and cause of liver damage.